-Energy Usage Intensity (the total energy consumed by a building relative to its size) was 64.1 kBTU/sf, a reduction of 28.3% from the 2004 baseline year.
+The total Site Energy Usage Intensity (the total energy consumed by a building relative to its size) was 69.4 kBTU/sf, a reduction of 22.4% from the 2004 baseline year.
 However, it is important to note that the energy usage profile of the building varies greatly from year to year without consideration of the efficiency of the systems.
 The variance is impacted significantly by the number and types of events held at the facility and the weather conditions.
-The increase in 2013 was due to increased steam usage which may be attributable in part to colder weather.
+There was an increase in energy usage from 2013 to 2014 due primarily to increased steam usage, which may be attributable to more cold weather in 2014.
+Colder weather is demonstrated by an increase in Heating Degree Days (HDD) for the Pittsburgh region from 2013 to 20142.

 The energy usage related to the SEA Office is excluded from the data in this section in order to provide a more accurate year-to-year comparison.

-In order to gain a more accurate representation of the energy use, the data can be normalized for event attendance.
-Considering the per-attendee2 energy use intensity, the 2013 usage is a 12.3% reduction from the 2004 baseline.
+In order to gain a more accurate representation of energy use, the data can be normalized for event attendance.
+Considering the per-attendee3 energy use intensity, the 2014 usage is a 10.7% reduction when compared to per-attendee energy use intensity in 2004.